Looking for Car Stereos?Start shopping

 If you’re keeping the factory amp, you’ll need to use low-impedance replacements (from Infinity or JBL, for example).
 Installation is relatively simple.
 You’ll need to remove the front door panel, of course, but the detailed, illustrated instructions in your free Crutchfield MasterSheet™ will help make this a straightforward process.

 Tools needed: Panel tool, small flat blade screwdriver, Torx T-20 driver

 Upper-end Grand Caravans are equipped with dash speakers – two corner speakers and, in the premium system, one center speaker.
 They’re nice to have and hard to replace.
 The corner dash openings are too shallow for most aftermarket 3-1/2" speakers.
 The center speaker has a 3-1/2" bolt pattern, but again, there’s isn’t enough space for an aftermarket speaker.
 Instead, this a great location to mount tweeters.
 You'll need to create a mounting bracket for them, and we offer a universal backstrap that we often recommend for just that.

 Dodge Grand Caravan rear speaker, located behind the side panel (Crutchfield Research Photo)

 The Caravan’s rear speakers are 6" x 9" models located on the mid-rear side panels.
 They’re very easy to access and replace; you only need to pry off the speaker grilles to get to them.
-Aftermarket 6" x 9" speakers fit right in, using the wiring harness that’s free with your speaker purchase.
-You can also install 5-1/4" or 6-1/2" speakers by using mounting brackets.
-Again, they’re included with your purchase.
+Aftermarket 6" x 9" speakers fit right in, but you can also install 5-1/4" or 6-1/2" speakers using mounting brackets.

 Tools needed: Panel tool, Phillips screwdriver